People get stressed out when making a festive turkey.

 - It was seasoned with an herb mix of parsley, sage, rosemary and thyme grinded to a paste with vegetable oil and schmeared liberally inside and out.

 - It cooked for about 2.5 hours at 325 degrees until its internal temperature was 170 and the juices ran clear.
+I recommend using a thermapen to check internal temperatures.

 The grill was set up for a modified indirect cook with my roasting rack raised up on bricks.
 I used a flat-bottom Dutch oven as a drip tray.
-The bricks and Dutch oven provide a much needed buffer from the searing heat of the coals and allow the bird to roast much more evenly.
+The bricks and Dutch oven provide a much-needed buffer from the searing heat of the coals and allow the bird to roast much more evenly.
 Some cherry wood chips were also sprinkled throughout the coals, which added a pleasant flavor that was not too overpowering.

 This was the first time I cooked a turkey outdoors.
 After doing so, I just don’t think I could be cooped up cooking a bird inside ever again!